-A visit is defined as any status assessment or new treatment decision the treating physician takes in the presence of the patient.
-The time interval between two documented status assessments is assumed to be 8 weeks, although this will be at the discretion of the treating physician.
+Initial and follow-up visits occur during routine practice, the study protocol does not define exact referral dates for those visits, however the time interval between two documented status assessments is assumed to be 8 weeks, although this will be at the discretion of the treating physician.

 The treating physician will document the initial visit, treatment visits, follow-up visits, and the final information collection for each patient in the eCRF.
 The initial visit corresponds to the initiation of larotrectinib treatment.
 Documentation at the initial visit will include the baseline information, even if data were collected at a prior visit.
-Patients who met the eligibility criteria recently can be enrolled only if the initial visit (larotrectinib start date) occurred within one month before signing the patient informed consent and all details necessary for data collection for the visit are available.
-Also, any AEs that occurred in patients who started larotrectinib treatment during that period must be documented retrospectively.
+For patients whose initial visit (larotrectinib start date) occurred before informed consent date per inclusion criterion #5 (Section 9.2.1.1 - Patients can also be enrolled if the initial visit (larotrectinib start date) occurred within two months ± three days from informed consent signed date), all baseline data required by the protocol must be collected in the eCRF.
+Also, any Aes that occurred in patients who started larotrectinib treatment during that period must be documented retrospectively.
 Treatment visits will occur during period of treatment with larotrectinib, and follow-up visits after end of larotrectinib treatment.
-Visits will occur during routine practice; the study protocol does not define exact referral dates for these.